Blog

 Our team integrated Great Expectations into our AWS-based data ecosystem.
 This meant integrating it with Apache Airflow running in Amazon Managed Workflows for Apache Airflow (MWAA) and leveraging S3 for data storage.
 This post will discuss our configuration, along with how we integrated Great Expectations into our tooling.
 There were some issues we encountered along the way that motivated some of these decisions; those will be discussed in the next post in this series.

-Below, we will walk through diffrent components of our implementation, but you can also skip ahead and take a look at our final solution here: CustomGreatExpectationsOperator, which incorporates the practices discussed below.
+Below, we will walk through different components of our implementation, but you can also skip ahead and take a look at our final solution here: CustomGreatExpectationsOperator, which incorporates the practices discussed below.
 This operator simplifies the official operator by assuming S3 as the storage for everything and using default types.

 Execution